peterdawsonsw/privateMAC/README.md

 (MAC address) media access control address

 ### How to use
-Add the privateMAC.sh to your pay and then run the following
+Add the privateMAC.sh to your path and then run the following

 chmod +x ./privatMac.sh;